galilean-project/galilean-project.github.io/content/home/welcome.md

 <br>

-The **GALILEAN** project partially funded by  the LIRIS lab, experiments multirole-capable decision-making systems across a broad range of DS workflows working on graphs through an agile, autonomous, composable, and resilient "Just-in-Time Architecture" for DS Pipelines.
+The project experiments multirole-capable decision-making systems across a broad range of DS workflows working on graphs through an agile, autonomous, composable, and resilient "Just-in-Time Architecture" for DS Pipelines.